davifmdhack/adeno_predict/README.md

 In this repository, we divided the codes according to the following steps: example of `dataset` folder (`dataset__example.csv`), imputation of missing values (`imputation` folder), tunning flow using Leave-One-Out strategy (`workflow_algorithms` folder), metrics and bootstrap (`metrics` folder).

 We are building the session to clone the repository and apply our trained model to local datasets.
-It will be available soon in the future at `clone_repository` folder.
+It will be available soon in the future at `clone_repository` > `repository_clone.md` file.

 </p>